 The Board has delegated to the Compensation Committee the responsibility to ensure that total compensation paid to our executive officers, including our named executive officers, is consistent with our compensation policy and objectives.
 The Compensation Committee oversees and approves all compensation arrangements and actions for our executive officers, including our named executive officers.
 While the Compensation Committee draws on a number of resources, including input from the Board, the Chief Executive Officer, and its independent compensation consultants, to make decisions regarding our executive compensation program, ultimate decision-making authority rests with the Compensation Committee.
-The Compensation Committee retains discretion over base salaries, annual bonuses, and equity compensation for executive officers.
 The Compensation Committee relies upon the judgment of its members in making compensation decisions, after reviewing our corporate performance and carefully evaluating an executive's performance during the year against established goals, operational performance, and business responsibilities.
-In addition, the Compensation Committee incorporates discretion in the assessment process to respond to and adjust for the evolving business environment.
+In addition, the Compensation Committee utilizes discretion in the assessment process to respond to and adjust to a dynamic business environment.